 The eastern wing, which faces the Rio di Palazzo, was built between 1301 and 1340.
 The western wing, facing the Piazetta San Marco, took an additional 110 years to build and was completed in 1450.
 The architectural style is generally referred to as Venetian Gothic - a gothic structure with byzantine influences.

 The facades include a lower section consisting of a ground floor colonnade beneath an open loggia.
 Unlike many other medieval era palaces, here at the Palazzo Ducale, the loggias are below

 while the solid walls are above.
 Architectural expects claim this gives the structure the "light" feeling so indicative of Venetian buildings.
 The openness of the building is a testament to the power of the city, which did not feel the need for a fortified castle, like most other cities at the time.

 Ornamentation is everywhere.
 For example, the capitals of the lower colonnade are decorated with historic and biblical scenes.
 Two columns on the piazetta facade are painted red, signifying where public executions were once pronounced.
 An allegorical figure of Justice sits above one of the columns and many other figures can be found on the exterior of the palace.

 Porta Della Carta

 On the central platform - or plinth - two statues can be viewed.
-One is of St. Mark's winged lion, the other of the Doge Francesco Foscari, who served during the mid 15th century.
+One is of St. Mark's winged lion, the other of the Doge Francesco Foscari, who served during the mid-fifteenth century.

 Scala dei Giganti

-The Grand Chamber Council, also on the second floor, is the largest room inside the Palazzo Ducale, measuring nearly the entire length of the southern façade, which looks out onto the waterfront.
-This was where the ruling elite of Venice met, usually about 1,000 individuals total.
+The Grand Chamber Council, also on the second floor, is the largest room inside the Palazzo Ducale, measuring nearly the entire length of the southern facade, which looks out onto the waterfront.
+This was where the ruling elite of Venice met, usually about one thousand individuals total.
 In this room, guests can view Tintoretto's "Paradise", an amazing full-wall work completed in 1577.